Mathematics

 All classrooms have some concrete resources that can be used in the teaching of mathematics.
 Some more topic specific resources are located in the central store.

 The Early Years Foundation Stage Curriculum feeds into the National Curriculum.
 It is good practice to make use of cross curricular links to enable children to use their learning in a real-life context.
 Therefore, pupils should be given plenty of opportunities within sessions to use and apply the mathematical skills and concepts they have learned.
-At Woodcocks' Well we use Mastering Number to secure firm foundations in the development of good number sense for all children.

-All classrooms have a display area specifically for mathematics.
+All classrooms will have a display area specifically for mathematics.
 This is called a working wall and will display items that children need to support and develop the unit's learning.
 For example, key vocabulary, skills, models, key questions.
 In the Early Years’ Foundation Stage there are also specific mathematical areas for children to access in their everyday learning.

 Health and Safety